Personal Information in Electronic Banking

 We will not share your personally identifiable information with third parties except as permitted by law to those third‐party persons or entities that perform services for us on your behalf.
 This may also include disclosure to a credit reporting agency or in response to a subpoena or other legal process; disclosure to protect against fraud, or as part of an audit or examination; and disclosure to protect and defend our rights and property or to act in an emergency or to protect someone’s safety.

 As we develop our business, we may also buy and sell assets, and your Personal Information may be one of the transferred assets.
 In the event that we are acquired by another company, your personal identifiable information may be part of the assets transferred to the acquiring party.
 Please be aware that other services, provided by other companies via links to their website from the First Choice Bank website, are not subject to this policy.
-We encourage you to review third party service providers’ privacy policies before sharing your Personal Information.
+For additional details about how First Choice Bank shares information with third parties, please refer to Our Consumer Privacy Notice.

 Children’s Online Privacy Protection Act